giucris/yasp/README.md

 ****There are no packages already built and distributed that you can download and use.
 You have to build your yasp package****

-Yasp can be built with all the dependencies required (spark, delta, iceberg, etc.).
-The result of this build is a FAT jar.
+Yasp can be built with a bundled version of spark and all required dependencies (delta, iceberg, etc.).
+The result of this build is a FAT jar that could be executed locally or in your cluster.

-However, it is possible to build yasp in light mode, this excludes all the spark dependencies.
-If you're planning to use it with the light package be sure that yasp can find all the required dependencies of spark in the classpath.
+However, it is possible to build yasp in light mode, this excludes all the spark required dependencies.
+If you're planning to use it with the light package be sure that yasp can the required libraries on your local machine or cluster.

 **FAT package**